 - An inductive approach is when the rule is inferred by the student through some form of guided discovery. (i.e the teacher provides the students with a way to discover the rules for themselves.)

 Notably the former approach is clearly more teacher-centred.
 But it does allow language teachers to deliberately highlight the item for attention and can also allow more time for actually practising it in spoken or written form.
 Given that inductive approaches are more learner-centred, we’ll make that the focus for this blog post, although it is worth pointing out that these approaches are usually most beneficial for students who have a base knowledge of the language.
 It’s clearly easier to work things out for yourself if you already have some knowledge in a subject.

-What is Guided discovery?
+What is Guided discovery in grammar teaching?

 According to the British Council:

 “Guided discovery, also known as an inductive approach, is a technique where a teacher provides examples of a language item and helps the learners to find the rules themselves.”